handsontable/handsontable/docs/next/guides/building-and-testing/plugins.md

   /**
    * The `enablePlugin` method is triggered on the `beforeInit` hook.
-   * It should contain your initial plugin setup, along with the hooks connections.
+   * It should contain your plugin's initial setup and hook connections.
-   * Note, that this method is run only if the statement in the `isEnabled` method returns true.
+   * This method is run only if the `isEnabled` method returns `true`.
    */
   enablePlugin() {
-    // Read the plugins' configuration from the initialization object. this.configuration = this.getUnifiedConfig();
+    // Get the plugin's configuration from the initialization object. this.configuration = this.getUnifiedConfig();

     // Add all your plugin hooks here.
 It's a good idea to use arrow functions to keep the plugin as a context. this.addHook('afterChange', (changes, source) => this.onAfterChange(changes, source));

-    // The super method assigns the this.enabled property to true.
+    // The `super` method sets the `this.enabled` property to `true`.
     // It is a necessary step to update the plugin's settings properly. super.enablePlugin();
   }

   /**
-   * The disablePlugin method is used to disable the plugin.
+   * The `disablePlugin` method disables the plugin.
    */
   disablePlugin() {
     // Reset all of your plugin class properties to their default values here.